angx-system/angeliax/SCHEMA.md

 | failure | Provision not available as described. | *No breakfast.
 Kitchen locked.* |
 | learning | Observed a method worth the network knowing. | *Batch cooking confirmed.
 Applied in our space.
 Waste down 35%.* |
 | retired | Directly observed permanent end of provision. | *Space closed.
 Provision ended.* |

-The retired signal on a commons node accepts one optional field: `successor_node_id` — the node ID of the provision that continues what this node provided.

 ---